WION Data lab: Young and out of job in China; zero-Covid norms trigger unemployment crisis

 The overall Chinese economy is currently in one of its most precarious phases in recent times.
 The economy was insulated by Xi Jinping's zero-Covid measures in 2020 and the first few months of 2021, but this year they have come at a significant cost.

-A string of lockdowns in response to Omicron variant breakouts have crippled consumption and contributed to growth being lower than the stated target of 5.5%, which was already the lowest in decades.
+A string of lockdowns in response to Omicron variant breakouts have crippled consumption and contributed to growth being lower than the stated target of 5.5 per cent, which was already the lowest in decades.

-The youth unemployment rate, which reached 20% in July just after Shanghai was placed under lockdown, has been one of the effects that is most obvious.
-In contrast to overall unemployment, which is 5.5%, it has been around that level for months.
+The youth unemployment rate, which reached 20 per cent in July just after Shanghai was placed under lockdown, has been one of the effects that are most obvious.
+In contrast to overall unemployment, which is 5.5 per cent, it has been around that level for months.
 The measurement, which the government started tracking

-According to media reports, China's youth unemployment rate hit a record high of 19.9% in July, with nearly one in five young people unemployed.
+According to media reports, China's youth unemployment rate hit a record high of 19.9 per cent in July, with nearly one in five young people unemployed.
 It was also heavily attributable to Beijing's zero-Covid action of enforcing stringent widespread lockdowns in big cities like Shanghai, which put recent grads in less than optimal economic circumstances.

 Zero-Covid has had a significant negative economic impact.
 Businesses in Shanghai that are still having to deal with stringent efforts to contain the virus are still feeling the effects of a two-month shutdown in the spring.
 A track-and-trace system is one of them, and everyone who comes into touch with a positive case runs the daily risk of being quarantined.